Not Being the Thinnest Any More—How to Adjust

-I’ll begin with a diary entry from Christmas Day of 2008, which was a day I remember vividly as one when my new body (I’d been eating more since mid-July, and I weighed about 52 kg, with a BMI of about 18.5) felt very alien to me.
+I’ll begin with a diary entry from Christmas Day of 2008.
+I remember it vividly as a day when my new body (I’d been eating more since mid-July, and my BMI was now about 18.5) felt very alien to me.
 The things I wrote then bring together some of what I want to talk about now.

 Thursday 25th December 2008, 11:56 pm

 At an explicit level, articulated aesthetic ideals will take time to shift from their anorexic incarnations (staring enviously at catwalk models’ upper arms or whatever) to the acknowledgement of beauty in different, healthier kinds of bodies.
-While your articulated values still lag behind how your body looks, there’ll be all the discomfort of cognitive dissonance as you work towards a kind of body that you’ve spent so long finding reasons to reject—but it’s very important not to attempt to reduce that dissonance by eating less again, and instead to work on reducing it by seeking out and acknowledging alternative, more real, forms of beauty in people whose bodies support rich and varied lives rather than crippling them.
+As long as your articulated values are still lagging behind how your body looks, there will be all the discomfort of cognitive dissonance as you work towards a type of body that you’ve spent so long finding reasons to reject.
+But it’s very important not to attempt to reduce that dissonance by eating less again, and instead to work on reducing it by seeking out and acknowledging alternative, more real, forms of beauty in people whose bodies support rich and varied lives rather than crippling them.

 The more you can be patient, and take the long view, the more you’ll be rewarded in the end.
-My body four years ago, at (or just over) a healthy weight, was nothing like how it is today; part of this is due to the barbell training, but much of it is just time: time for fluid and fat to be redistributed, time for muscles and tendons to grow and be used and further strengthened, time for you to learn how to be at ease in your body and to get to know what it can do and what it can’t (yet).
-Nothing stays quite the same, ever, whether we want it to or not, but in the years following the restoration of a healthy bodyweight after anorexia, this constant mutability can be a source of delight, manifesting the human body’s miraculous ability to restore itself from the lowest point of deprivation.
+My body four years ago, at (or just over) a healthy weight, was nothing like how it is today; part of this is due to the barbell training I've got keen on (more on this below), but much of it is just time: time for fluid and fat to be redistributed, time for muscles and tendons to grow and be used and further strengthened, time for you to learn how to be at ease in your body and to get to know what it can do and what it can’t (yet).
+Nothing stays quite the same, ever, whether we want it to or not, but in the years following the restoration of a healthy bodyweight after anorexia, this constant mutability can be a source of delight, evidence of the human body’s miraculous ability to restore itself from profound deprivation.
 This depends, again, on bravery and strictness in resisting the urge to restrict and lose weight again because everything isn’t instantly how you’d like it to be.
 Give your body time, but also give it the best possible chance.

 My thanks to the reader whose question prompted this post.